-- (f) the CFP, on authorising an initial extension of the restraint, must stipulate the maximum timeframe for its continuance; and - (g) the patient must be provided with - (i) suitable clean clothing and bedding; and - (ii) adequate sustenance; and - (iii) adequate toilet and sanitary arrangements; and - (iv) adequate ventilation and light; and - (v) a means of summoning aid; and - (h) the administration of any prescribed medications to the patient must not be unreasonably denied or delayed; and - (i) the patient must not be deprived of physical aids except as may be strictly necessary for the patient's safety or the preservation of those physical aids for the patient's use; and - (ia) the patient must not be deprived of any communication aid that the patient uses in communicating on a daily basis, except as may be strictly necessary for the patient's safety or the preservation of the communication aid for the patient's future use; and
+- (d) the Chief Psychiatrist may impose conditions on the restraint of the patient at any point during the period of restraint for the patient; and - (e) while restrained, the patient must be provided with - (i) suitable clean clothing and bedding; and - (ii) adequate sustenance; and - (iii) adequate toilet and sanitary arrangements; and - (iv) adequate ventilation and light; and - (v) a means of summoning aid; and - (f) the administration of any prescribed medications to the patient must not be unreasonably denied or delayed; and - (g) the patient must not be deprived of - (i) physical aids, except as may be strictly necessary for the patient's safety or the preservation of those physical aids for the patient's future use; and - (ii) communication aids that the patient uses in communicating on a daily basis, except as may be strictly necessary for the patient's safety or the preservation of the communication aids for the patient's future use; and

-- (j) regardless of authorisation, the restraint must not be maintained to the obvious detriment of the patient's mental or physical health. - (3) Nothing in this section is to be taken as conferring any kind of authority for a forensic patient to be placed under restraint as a means of punishment or for reasons of administrative or staff convenience. - (4) However, nothing in this section applies to or prevents the emergency short-term physical restraint of a patient, subject to and in accordance with relevant CFP standing orders or clinical guidelines, so as to - - (a) prevent the patient from harming himself or herself or others; or - (b) prevent the patient from damaging, or interfering with the operation of, a facility or any equipment; or - (c) break up a dispute or affray involving the patient; or - (d) ensure, if he or she is uncooperative, the patient's movement to or attendance at any place for a lawful purpose. - (5) Notwithstanding the discretionary nature of the power under section 152(1), the CFP must ensure that CFP standing orders are issued for this section.
+- (h) regardless of authorisation, the restraint - (i) if the restraint is a chemical restraint, must not be administered with the intention that the patient be restrained by the chemical restraint for more than 6 hours; and - (ii) if the restraint is not a chemical restraint, must not exceed 6 hours; and - (iii) must not be maintained to the obvious detriment of the patient's mental or physical health. - (3) Nothing in this section is to be taken as conferring any kind of authority for a forensic patient to be placed under restraint as a means of punishment or for reasons of administrative or staff convenience. - (4) However, nothing in this section applies to or prevents the emergency short-term physical restraint of a patient, subject to and in accordance with relevant standing orders or clinical guidelines, so as to - (a) prevent the patient from harming himself or herself or others; or

-- Note 1 The restraint of a forensic patient is reviewable by the Tribunal see Division 2 of Part 3 of Chapter 3. - Note 2 The CFP has power to intervene in such circumstances see section 147.
+- (b) prevent the patient from damaging, or interfering with the operation of, a facility or any equipment; or - (c) break up a dispute or affray involving the patient; or - (d) ensure, if he or she is uncooperative, the patient's movement to or attendance at any place for a lawful purpose. - (5) Notwithstanding the discretionary nature of the power under section 152(1), the Chief Psychiatrist must ensure that standing orders are issued for this section. - Note 1 The restraint of a forensic patient is reviewable by the Tribunal-see Division 2 of Part 3 of Chapter 3. - Note 2 The Chief Psychiatrist has power to intervene in such circumstances-see section 147. - (6) Consecutive periods of restraint under this section, in respect of a forensic patient, are only to occur in accordance with the standing orders issued for this section.

-- (1) This section applies if - - (a) force is applied to a forensic patient otherwise than under any other law; or - (b) a forensic patient is placed in seclusion or under restraint otherwise than under any other law. - (2) The controlling authority is to - (a) make an appropriate record of the matter; and - (ab) give a copy of the record to the patient, together with a statement of rights in a CFP approved form; and - (b) give a copy of the record to the CFP and the Tribunal; and - (c) place a copy of the record on the patient's clinical record. - (3) The CFP or Tribunal, by notice, may require the controlling authority to provide further information about the matter within a required time and the controlling authority is to comply with that requirement.
+- (1) This section applies if - (a) force is applied to a forensic patient otherwise than under any other law; or - (b) a forensic patient is placed in seclusion or under restraint otherwise than under any other law.

+- (2) The controlling authority is to - (a) make an appropriate record of the matter; and - (ab) give a copy of the record to the patient, together with a statement of rights in an approved form; and - (b) give a copy of the record to the Chief Psychiatrist and the Tribunal; and - (c) place a copy of the record on the patient's clinical record. - (3) The Chief Psychiatrist or Tribunal, by notice, may require the controlling authority to provide further information about the matter within a required time and the controlling authority is to comply with that requirement.